nrc-cnrc/COVID-US/README.md

 * [GrepMed](https://www.grepmed.com/)
 * [The POCUS Atlas](https://www.thepocusatlas.com/)
 * [LITFL](https://litfl.com/)

+# Licence
+Our goal is to encourage broad adoption and contribution to this project.
+The COVID-US project is an open-source open-access initiative under the terms of the __GNU Affero General Public License 3.0__.
+Please review the LICENCE document for terms.
+Contact the team if you wish to licence COVID-US under different terms.

 If there are any technical questions after the README, FAQ, and past/current issues have been read, please post an issue or contact: